J

 Goal: make the value clear to Google.

-Internal linking is extremely important for SEO, especially links on a homepage.
+Internal linking was extremely important for UpCity SEO (and any SEO efforts, in general), especially links on a homepage.
 Links serve 2 purposes: guiding users deeper into the site & informing Google of which pages you consider to be the highest value.
 Over time, this “link juice” helps the pages you link to get crawled (discovered) by Google, boosting SERP ranking.
 So, not only adding more links but being strategic about the Marketplace pages (product areas) we wanted to focus on was imperative to success.

 A comparison of UpCity product page designs by Jennifer Gadus.